devonfaria/ecommerce-backend/README.md

 `npm install`

-This will download the node modules MySQL, Express, and Inquirer that this application needs to run on your local computer.
+This will download the node modules MySQL2, Express, Nodemon, Sequelize, and DOTENV that this application needs to run on your local computer.
 After install, you will run the following command to open a MySQL shell in your terminal:

 `mysql -u root`